barrucadu/memo.barrucadu.co.uk/memos/2018-budget.markdown

 tags: finance, hledger, howto
 date: 2017-12-16
 audience: General
-notice: You may get something out of this if you're rethinking how you manage your finances.
 ---

 It's hard to believe it's only been around a year and a half since I